 As incredible as it sounds, more people were put off by company websites because of spelling errors than the risk of identity theft or divulging sensitive personal information in a potentially unsafe environment.
 And this high level of mistrust toward poor spelling also applies to emails.
 So double-check spelling and grammar before sending out client communications—and this includes taking a second look after running any spell-check program.

-The sentence “It’s flea and trick season,” for example, contains no spelling or grammar issues.
+The sentence “It’s flea and tick season,” for example, contains no spelling or grammar issues.
 As a result, spell-check apps will tell you (if they could talk), “Thumbs up!
 It’s good to go!”
-However, without the correct word “tick” in place of “trick,” clients will receive a puzzling email that leaves them wondering, “Trick season?
+However, without the correct word “tick ” in place of “trick,” clients will receive a puzzling email that leaves them wondering, “Trick season?
 Is it Halloween already?”

 Simplicity equals better readability and improved engagement when it comes to making font choices for your client communications.